 Fig. ACD monitoring in Voiptime Contact Center.

-The ACD system from Voiptime Cloud supports efficient mixing of operators from different groups to service different inbound calls from several incoming lines and different queues and allows you to reach a service level of 90% of calls answered within 5 seconds.
+The ACD system from Voiptime Cloud supports the efficient mixing of operators from different groups to service different inbound calls from several incoming lines and different queues and allows you to reach a service level of 90% of calls answered within 5 seconds.

-If the number of incoming calls exceeds the call center’s capabilities it's possible to transfer part of the calls to another contact center or contact center agent, which will handle this part of call volume until it is normalized.
+If the number of incoming calls exceeds the call center’s capabilities it's possible to transfer part of the calls to another contact center or contact center agent, which will handle this part of the call volume until it is normalized.

 Call Monitoring, Reporting, and Coaching of Agents

 As a remote contact center, you want to control every action of your agents.
 You need real-time insights about calls, messages, working time, and sales.
 It’s an achievable goal to maintain a high level of customer experience, control your agents, evaluate and mentor them absolutely remotely.

 The Voiptime Cloud software gives you astonishing options to manage the workflow of the call center without losing a single additional dollar.